jc4883/ReactDemo/README.md

     <div>
       This is the joke's setup: {this.state.setup}
       <br/>
-      The is the joke's delivery: {this.state.delivery}
+      The is the joke's punchline: {this.state.punchline}
     </div>
   )
 }
 ```

 Back in the browser, you'll see that there's nothing rendered after "This is the joke's setup" or "This is the joke's delivery".
-This is because the `this.state.setup` and `this.state.delivery` are empty strings right now.
+This is because the `this.state.setup` and `this.state.punchline` are empty strings right now.
 If you wanted to, you could initialize them to some other strings,
 and they would show up on screen.

 Great, now let's write a function that retrieves data from the jokes API: